Masala Gur Recipe

 Coarse powder made.

-Heat the remaining 30 g ghee in the same large pan in which we roasted the foxnuts.
+Step 9: Heat the remaining 1 oz (30 g) of ghee in the same large pan in which you roasted the foxnuts.

 Ghee heating in a pan.

-Once the ghee is hot, add 2 pounds (1 kg) of crushed jaggery and cook on medium heat until the jaggery melts completely.
-Keep stirring throughout to ensure that the jaggery melts evenly and does not get burned.
+Step 10: Once the ghee is hot, add 2 pounds (1 kg) of crushed jaggery and cook over medium heat until the jaggery has completely melted.
+Keep stirring throughout to ensure that the jaggery melts evenly and does not burn.

 Crushed jaggery added to the pan.